 The Story Behind the New Look of Dustin Rhodes

-Straight after announcing his departure from WWE, Dustin bid farewell to his Goldust character and the WWE universe and reinvented himself as “The Natural,” a moniker he used during the first few years of his career.
+After announcing his departure from WWE, Dustin bid farewell to his Goldust character and the WWE universe.
+He reinvented himself as "The Natural," a moniker he used during the first few years of his career.

 "Dad named me The Natural early on, and we did that little run where I was learning and green and listening to everybody, minding my Ps and Qs and just trying to learn as much as I possibly could.
 We did that for five-six years, and then the Goldust character happened.